NVlabs/FPSci/target/data-files/experimentConfigReadme.md

 ### Target Rendering
 * `targetHealthColors` sets the max/min health colors for the target as an array of [`max color`, `min color`] as `Color3`s, if you do not want the target to change color as its health drops, set these values both to the same color
 * `dummyTargetColor` sets the color of the "dummy" targets spawned between trial

+#### Health Bars
-* `showTargetHealthBars` determines or not whether target health bars are drawn for each target
+* `showTargetHealthBars` determines whether or not target health bars are drawn for each target
 * `targetHealthBarSize` sets the size of the health bar (in pixels)
 * `targetHealthBarOffset` sets the (world-space) offset of the health bar relative to the target
 * `targetHealthBarBorderSize` sets the size of the border around the target (see `targetHealthBarBorderColor` to set the color as well)
 * `targetHealthBarBorderColor` sets the `Color4` of the target health bar border (can set alpha = 0 for no border)
 * `targetHealthBarColors` sets the max/min health colors for the target health bar as an array of [`max color`, `min color`] as `Color4`.
 If you are using low alpha values with this field, make sure you also set a low alpha for `targetHealthBarBorderColor` as otherwise this will show through

+#### Floating Combat Text
+* `showFloatingCombatText` determines whether or not combat text is drawn for hit targets
+* `floatingCombatTextSize` controls the size of the font in point
+* `floatingCombatTextFont` controls the font used for the floating combat text (as a `Color4`)
+* `floatingCombatTextColor` controls the (foreground) combat text color (as a `Color4`)
+* `floatingCombatTextOutlineColor` controls the color of the combat text outline
+* `floatingCombatTextOffset` controls the initial offset of the text from the center of the target as a `Point3`
+* `floatingCombatTextVelocity` controls the velocity vector for combat text (once it is spawned) as a `Point3`
+* `floatingCombatTextFade` provides a (compounded) alpha fade for the text and it's outline
+* `floatingCombatTextTimeout` controls the timeout for the combat text in seconds

 ### Weapon Configuration
 * `weapon` provides a configuration for the weapon used in the experiment (for more info see [the weapon config readme](./weapon/weaponConfigReadme.md))